fvisin/solarized/README.md

 The values in this example are simply inverted in the case of a light background.

+## LICENSE

+The code is distributed under MIT license keeping a note about the original copyright owner.

 [Vim Repository]: https://github.com/altercation/vim-colors-solarized
 [Mutt Repository]: https://github.com/altercation/mutt-colors-solarized